2014 U.S. F2000 National Championship: Team changes

-Race calendar and results
+Schedule

 The series schedule, along with the other Road to Indy series, was announced on October 24, 2013.
 Unlike previous seasons, all races are in support of the IndyCar Series except the race at Lucas Oil Raceway.
-All road and street course race weekends are double-headers.
+All road and street course race weekends are double–headers.
 The series will race at the Indianapolis Motor Speedway, Barber Motorsports Park, and Sonoma Raceway for the first time in its history.
 2014 will be the first season since its revival that will not begin at Sebring Raceway.